Get the latest from TODAY

 Even though the artificial sweeteners like Splenda, Equal and Sweet’N Low and other zero-calorie sugar substitutes like Stevia and Monkfruit don't add any calories, they DO saturate your taste buds with "sweet," and we want to get rid of that.

-This 10-day Sugar Detox will be the ultimate reality check.
-It’s a learning experience to open our eyes to just how much sugar we are all consuming.
+This 10-day detox will be the ultimate reality check.
+It’s a learning experience to open our eyes to just how much sugar and carbs we are all consuming.

 Read through the following list and memorize the foods that are — and are not — allowed on this plan.